Everything you need to know about July and August rail industrial action

 “We will prioritise the delivery of a very limited service on our mainline routes however, our advice to customers is to only travel if your journey is essential and you have no other means of transport available.”

-During the Aslef overtime ban, services are reduced and some links are replaced by buses.
+During the Aslef overtime bans, services are reduced and some links are replaced by buses.

-Avanti West Coast: The Aslef overtime ban is not expected to have an impact.
+Avanti West Coast: The Aslef overtime bans are not expected to have an impact.
 But on RMT strike days the picture is complicated by large-scale engineering work.
 The basic pattern to and from London Euston will be one train each hour to/from:

 - Manchester